Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment card

 \subsubsection{Accounting}

-This section describes how privacy loss is accounted for over multiple queries to the underlying data.
+This section\footnote{An alternative is to group the accounting section within an expanded implementation \textit{and} analysis section, which would include details about how privacy loss was analyzed (i.e., accounting) and verified (through proofs, stochastic testing, etc.).} describes how privacy loss is accounted for over multiple queries to the underlying data.
 While this idea is most precisely captured by composition, we also include post-processing.
 By doing so, we emphasize that post-processed transformations do not incur additional privacy loss (as per properties afforded by DP).
 This section is required for Tier 3 entries only.

-\textbf{Composition.} Composition describes how privacy parameter values accumulate across multiple queries to the underlying data under DP.
+\textbf{Composition.} Composition describes how privacy-loss parameter values accumulate across multiple queries to the underlying data under DP.
 Examples of composition include sequential composition and parallel composition~\cite{cowan2024hands}.
-Under sequential composition, assuming pure DP, the sum of the privacy parameter value ($\epsilon$) per query is the total privacy parameter value.
-Parallel composition, again assuming pure DP, says that the total privacy parameter value for a set of queries applied on disjoint subsets of the data is the maximum privacy parameter value used for one of the queries.\\ \textbf{Post-processing.} Functions applied to the data product after DP is applied.
+Under sequential composition, the total privacy-loss parameter equals the sum of the privacy-loss parameters ($\epsilon$) per query.
+Under sequential composition, the total privacy-loss parameter ($\epsilon$) equals the sum of the privacy-loss parameters per query.
+Parallel composition says that the total privacy-loss parameter for a set of queries applied on disjoint subsets of the data is the maximum of the privacy-loss parameter values used for the individual queries.\\ \textbf{Post-processing.} Functions applied to the data product after DP is applied.
 These functions do not incur additional privacy loss.
 However, the impact of these functions may be important to know about for downstream applications that use the data product.
-For example, a data curator releasing a data product that includes counts of people in different geographic regions may not want to publish privacy-protected counts that are negative, as they are seemingly nonsensical.
+For example, a data curator releasing a data product that includes counts of people across geographic regions may not want to publish negative privacy-protected counts, as they are seemingly nonsensical.
 Instead, they may set these negative counts to zero.
-Such transformations are important for downstream data users to be aware of in order to adequately account for uncertainty in their analyses.
+Data users should know about these transformations to adequately account for uncertainty in their downstream analyses.